Festus Baise: Early career

 Festus Baise was born in Lagos, Nigeria and was advised to go to Hong Kong and have tryouts with top tier clubs Happy Valley and Sun Hei.
 He would receive an offer from second tier club Mutual where he started his football career in the 2004–05 league season.
 Baise would join top tier club South China half way through the season and played in six games, scoring one goal.

 Citizen

 On 16 December 2011, Baise scored an own goal, described as a reverse scorpion kick, past his goalkeeper Tse Tak Him in a 3–2 win over Sun Hei in the league match.
-It was selected as the 5th best own goal of all time by the Daily Telegraph's Steve Wilson.
+It was selected as the fifth-best own goal of all time by The Daily Telegraphs Steve Wilson.

 On 21 March 2012, Baise struck a last-minute winner as Citizen edged out Myanmar's Yangon United 2–1 at Mongkok Stadium to record a first win of the 2012 AFC Cup campaign in Group G.